 The scene following Mufasa's death when Scar convinces Simba that it's all his fault.

-Although not quite as bad as the other tearjerkers, when Mufasa saves Simba and Nala from the hyenas you feel Mufasa's distress at his son being in grave danger if you're a parent.
+After Mufasa saves Simba and Nala.
+Imagine son being in grave danger if you're a parent.
 Driven home in the following scene when Mufasa confesses to his son that the possibility of losing him is the one thing that made him genuinely scared.
 Even moreso during the stampede, when you can clearly see the distress on Mufasa's face as he searches desperately for Simba among the mass of wildebeests.

 There's a very understated bit during the stampede.
 Zazu is flying through the gorge searching for Simba and finds him desperately clinging to a tree branch over the rampaging wildebeest.
 Simba cries out for Zazu to help him, and all Zazu can do is reassure him that his father is coming and tell him to hold on.
 Simba has caused Zazu plenty of irritation in the past, but Rowan Atkinson's excellent voice acting definitely gives the impression that right now Zazu would give anything to be able to pull Simba out of harm's way.
 But he knows he's not strong enough to lift Simba and therefore can't save him.
 That probably haunted him for years.

 Nasty Fridge Horror when considering Zazu for this whole thing.
 After Mufasa goes down into the gorge to save Simba, Zazu tries to fly back to Pride Rock and get help, only to be smacked into a wall by Scar and knocked unconscious.
-Imagine what happened when Zazu woke up.
+Only he might not realize that.
 He probably thought he panicked and hit the wall himself and failed to get potential help for Mufasa and Simba because of it.
 Until the truth comes out later, it's not unreasonable to think that he blamed himself and felt that he failed both Simba and his king.
-It makes a Deadpan Snarker character suddenly seem very woobieish.
+It makes him seem more woobieish than usual.

 Some more fridge horror for that scene; how do we know Scar didn't pull the "it's all your fault" trick on Zazu, too?